leo1394/authenticated_http_client/README.md

 It all began with the forging pattern — `[mock] [silent] [method] /api/plan/{id}/details` — a skeletal incantation that would simplify every thing.

-- `factory`: generates AJAX request functions by api URI name in WYSIWYG style.
+- `factory`: generates AJAX request functions by api URI declaration in WYSIWYG style.
 - `mock`: mocking data from a local JSON file for specified requests during development.
 - `silent`: suppress routing redirection for unauthorized or maintenance responses for specified request.
+- `throttling`: queues excess requests using async/await for controlled upload pacing.
 - request futures functions generated can be accessed by dot notation.

 ## Platform Support